Derogations protected species (animal or plant)

 Protected animal species

-Naturalization or exposure of dead specimens
+Naturalization or exhibition of dead specimens

 • Dreal: titleContent (Metropolitan France outside Île-de-France)